 - To prevent damage to the coating of coated accessories (inserts for special stainings and specimen slide handles for 5 specimen slides), these must not be cleaned in a dishwasher.
 Likewise, make sure the coating does not get damaged when cleaning manually.
-If coated accessories are damaged, they may cause chemical reactions with reagents for special applications (→ P. 153 A1.
+If coated accessories are damaged, they may cause chemical reactions with reagents for special applications (→ P. 157 A1.
 Appendix 1 Compatible reagents). - Color reagent vessels have to be pre-cleaned by hand before cleaning in a dishwasher.
-Remove as much staining residue as possible to avoid discoloring the remaining reagent vessels in the dishwasher. - Never clean plastic reagent vessels at temperatures higher than 65 °C since this can deform reagent vessels.
+Remove as much staining residue as possible to avoid discoloring the remaining reagent vessels in the dishwasher. - If the cleaned and filled reagent vessels are to be put back into the instrument, they need to be put in the correct position in accordance with the displayed arrangement of the bathlayout (→ P. 73 5.9.9 Executing the bathlayout).
+To do so, switch on and initialize the instrument.